 Though these dairy-free blueberry muffins have a Spring feel, they can be made and eaten year round with the option to use fresh or frozen blueberries.

 This gluten-free blueberry muffins recipe is similar to my Gluten Free Strawberry Cupcakes, minus the strawberry puree, with the addition of plump, juicy blueberries and tangy lemon zest.
 This great recipe is an excellent dairy-free option, made without using wheat flour or any other gluten containing grains.
+You might also like to try my Gluten Free Apple Chai Spice Muffins.

 INGREDIENTS FOR HEALTHY GLUTEN-FREE BLUEBERRY MUFFINS RECIPE